 Please instruct your students to access our free online application, and counselors are encouraged to complete the Counselor Evaluation Form.
 The Counselor Evaluation Form can be included with your student’s official high school transcripts.

 Events for School Counselors

-In conjunction with deans and faculty from Bryn Mawr College, Swarthmore College, St. Joseph's University, and Widener University, this professional workshop will discuss how students benefit from obtaining a liberal arts degree.
-Additionally, we will discuss how as guidance counselors, you can begin the discussion with your students and make informed decisions about the value of a liberal arts degree.
+In conjunction with deans and faculty from Bryn Mawr College, Swarthmore College, St. Joseph's University, and Widener University, this professional workshop discussed how students benefit from obtaining a liberal arts degree.
+Additionally, discussing how as guidance counselors, you can begin the discussion with your students and make informed decisions about the value of a liberal arts degree.